FormulaMonks/thicket/packages/thicket-pubications/16-apps-you-might-find-in-a-decentralised-app-store-by-mid-2018.md

 ## Next steps

 There is a big trend going on of [_X but with Blockchain_](https://angel.co/blockchains) and [_simply add Bitcoin to your business name_](https://www.nytimes.com/2017/12/21/technology/bitcoin-blockchain-stock-market.html) type of ideas.
 Does this mean the world is ready for a decentralised Internet?
 I don't think so.
-The hype might mean people are looking and working in the right direction, still I invite you all to dive into the [IPFS paper](https://ipfs.io/ipfs/QmR7GSQM93Cx5eAg6a6yRzNde1FQv7uL6X1o4k7zrJa3LX/ipfs.draft3.pdf) to fully understand all the concepts behind such tools and protocols–we really enjoyed working out the details and grasping the required concepts to make our Dapp work.
+The hype might means that developers want to make the distributed web a reality, but the current Dapp ecosystem still has many gaps.
+To get your footing, I invite you all to dive into the [IPFS paper](https://ipfs.io/ipfs/QmR7GSQM93Cx5eAg6a6yRzNde1FQv7uL6X1o4k7zrJa3LX/ipfs.draft3.pdf) to fully understand all the concepts behind such tools and protocols–we really enjoyed working out the details and grasping the required concepts to make our Dapp work.
 I am certain as more people read the document and get their hands dirty working with these technologies, the tipping point will be reached and Dapps will go mainstream.

 ### Gaps in the current Dapp stack